CucumisSativus/static-typing-in-python/slides.md

 * to mark that given class is not intended for inheritance
 * All the classes intended for inheritance should have a documentation how to do it [link](https://stackoverflow.com/a/218761)
 * if you are writing an internal code, and the codebase is not too big - probably an overkill

+#### Methods
+* when a method is used in constructor of one of the base classes
+* again, most likely an overkill for smaller codebases

 ---